richnologies/ngx-stripe/README.md

 ## Using the library

-Most of the documentation has been moved to a new [site](https://richnologies.gitbook.io/ngx-stripe/).
-Only a very basic example has been leave here:
+Most of the documentation has been moved to a new [docs site](https://richnologies.gitbook.io/ngx-stripe/).
+Only a very basic example has been left here:

 Import the `NgxStripeModule` into your application